The Bankrate promise

 New York Life is a one-stop-shop for every life insurance need, with great ratings.
-It earned a rating of 784 out of 1,000 from J.D.
+It earned a rating of 777 out of 1,000 from J.D.
 Power, placing right behind Mutual of Omaha.
-It has an A++ rating for financial strength from AM Best and an AA+ rating from S&P. New York Life’s financial strength is a good indicator that it will be able to supply funds to seniors for the duration of their policy.
+It has an A++ rating for financial strength from AM Best and an AA+ rating from S&P. New York Life’s financial strength indicates that it has a strong history of meeting its financial obligations.